V-ngo/Sikrit-Recipe/index.md

   We analyzed the data by creating an affinity diagram using a web application called Miro.
 We coded the answers and observations we received during our user research into smaller pieces.
 We then grouped up these coded answers based on similarity and themes.
 We ensured that our themes were consistent mainly because we started off with the basic themes we based our questions off of such as what people thought their cooking obstacles were and what dishes they liked to cook.
 We then noticed patterns between these basic themes such as where many participants said time was a huge cooking obstacle and some also said that their favorite recipes/dishes were ones that were quick and simple to make.
 We worked as a team to find these patterns and themes, and we made sure to take a few days off after our first session to make sure we had fresh eyes on it the next time we viewed the affinity diagram.

 ## Findings

+Below we have separated our findings into two categories: cooking obstacles and cooking motivations.
+Within each category, we were able to extract different aspects of these categories.

 ## Cooking Obstacles
 ### 1 - Time constraints
   A common theme that we found while interviewing our participants was that our participants found the lack of time to be an obstacle to cooking.
 This can be seen in one of our participant’s answers where we asked what her main obstacle to cooking was: “The primary obstacle when it comes to cooking is time.
 I have a lot on my plate and there just isn’t enough time in the day to really plan out and cook some extravagant meal.”
 This participant also agreed to a contextual inquiry so while the interviewer asked these interview questions, he observed the participant’s behavior while she cooked.
 She seemed slightly annoyed/flustered while answering the questions, which the interviewer believed was due to her needing to stop and think about some of her answers while she was cooking.
 Also, the participant was scrambling to find cooking equipment she needed, preparing all the ingredients needed, and making sure her kitchen wasn’t becoming messy with used pans, pots, etc. The participant also had to leave the kitchen to answer work-related calls, so the participant was juggling a lot of tasks.
 Extrapolating this participants situation to others who work full-time jobs and we can assume that these people deal with similar situations where they struggle to cook due to lack of time.